 Description

-DESCRIPTION: Chevington War Memorial is located in the churchyard to the south of All Saints’ Church (Grade I-listed).
+Chevington War Memorial is a First World War memorial built in 1921, with additions for the Second World War.
+It is located in the churchyard to the south of All Saints’ Church, which is a Grade I-listed building.

-The memorial is of Portland stone and takes the form of a wheel-head cross with cusped tracery to the inner segments of the wheel.
-This crowns a tall, octagonal tapering shaft with moulded collar and terminates in a square foot with chamfered stops.
-The shaft rises from a square plinth, which is chamfered along the top edges.
-The whole surmounts a two-stepped, square base.
-All lettering is incised.
+The memorial is made of Portland stone and features a wheel-head cross with cusped tracery in the inner segments of the wheel.
+This cross sits atop a tall, octagonal tapering shaft that has a moulded collar and ends in a square foot with chamfered stops.
+The shaft rises from a square plinth, which is chamfered along the top edges, and the entire structure rests on a two-stepped, square base.
+All lettering on the memorial is incised.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.